fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 }
 ```

 * **Run:** the application with `yarn prod:start`and reload `http://localhost:8000`.
 You will notice that the font family changed back to the default styling and the Buttons are styled.
-The reason for that is that when requesting style.css express finds the stylesheet in dist and sends it back immediatly, therefor ignores the stylesheet in public.
+The reason for that is that when requesting style.css express finds the stylesheet in dist and sends it back immediatly, therefore ignores the stylesheet in public.

 ### Development Settings

 In Development, we need to tell babel for Server Side Rendering as well, how the loader should handle css files.
-This behaves exactly the same as on production and therefor the `.babelrc` config works here as well.
+This behaves exactly the same as on production and therefore the `.babelrc` config works here as well.

 But we want to have `Hot Module Reload` with `webpack` and dont want to use an external file for our development changes.

 To use a different css handling, we have to tell `webpack` and explicitly the `babel-loader` first, that it shouldn't use the babel config in webpack.

-And then we need to **set** a specific css handling for Development, check out the config how we treat those conditions:
+And then we need to **set** a specific css handling for Development.
+Check out the config on how we treat those conditions:

 ```jsx
 // #2